simonsinclair/honest-reviews/README.md

 ### Development

-Run Honest Reviews in development mode at http://localhost:3000.
+Run the Honest Reviews application in development mode at http://localhost:3000.

 #### Prerequisites